WHAT’S A BIKE DISCO?

 • Ride Leader: rides at start of the line making sure the ride stays together and on track

-• Does opening announcements
+• Leads opening announcements

 • Pre-rides route at least a week beforehand